Amazon IoT SiteWise IAM roles

 Service roles

 This feature allows a service to assume a service role on your behalf.
 This role allows the service to access resources in other services to complete an action on your behalf.
-Service roles appear in your Amazon Web Services account and are owned by the account.
+Service roles appear in your Amazon account and are owned by the account.
 This means that an IAM administrator can change the permissions for this role.
 However, doing so might break the functionality of the service.

 Amazon IoT SiteWise uses a service role to allow SiteWise Monitor portal users to access some of your Amazon IoT SiteWise resources on your behalf.
-For more information, see Using service roles for Amazon IoT SiteWise Monitor.
+For more information, see Use service roles for Amazon IoT SiteWise Monitor.

-Choosing an IAM role in Amazon IoT SiteWise
+Choose an IAM role in Amazon IoT SiteWise